Common Air Conditioner Problems and How to Fix Them

 In case your thermostat is on, but your unit won’t power up, you should look into the circuit breaker.
 Any issues with the circuit breaker could affect your ability to turn on the AC unit.
 All you have to do is reset the circuit breaker.

-If none of these suggested repairs and checkups have resolved the issue, you need to call in a professional contractor.
-They can perform a more thorough and advanced diagnosis of your unit to determine the source of the problem.
+If these minor fixes haven’t resolved the issue, we recommend calling a professional contractor at Canadian Heating and Air Conditioning.
+One of our technicians can perform a more thorough and advanced diagnosis of your unit to determine the source of the problem.

 The Outside Of The Unit Is Freezing